 - 7.1 Good design has a major role in contributing to quality of life and creating attractive, livable places.
 Good design goes beyond the look of buildings and considers: the mix of uses and activities that help create lively and interesting places; the local character and distinctiveness of a place, reflected through its landscape and building materials for example, contributing to healthy lifestyles by making it easy for people to move by foot and by bike; fostering a sense of community through well designed, functional and attractive public spaces; and enhancing the quality of environment. - 7.2 The achievement of high quality design is a core principle of the NPPF.
 It states, at paragraph 124, that 'good design is a key aspect of sustainable development, creates better places in which to live and work and helps makes development acceptable to communities'.
 The importance of the design of the built environment and its contribution to making better places for people is emphasised.
 It goes on to note that 'Neighbourhood Plans can play an important role in identifying the special qualities of each area and explaining how this should be reflected in development' (paragraph 125). - 7.3 In short, good design will help create high quality, safe and successful places where people enjoy living, working and visiting.
-Successful places are those30: - Having a complementary mix of uses and activities. - Being fit for purpose, accommodating used well. - Encouraging easy movement. - Including successful public space. - Being able to adapt to changing needs and circumstances. - Being efficient in how land and other resources are used. - Having an appearance that is appealing and appreciated. - Having a distinctive, positive identity and sense of place.
+Successful places are those which reflect the following ten characteristics:33: - Enhance the surroundings. - Are attractive and distinctive. - The built form presents a coherent pattern of development. - Are accessible and easy to move around. - Enhance and optimise nature.